olivDiogo/SmartHome/docs/useCases/uc10_toAddActuator/uc10_readme.md

 To add an actuator to an existing Device in a Room.

 ## 1. Analysis
-All actuators will have an ID, a device ID, a model, a name, an actuator type ID and a value.
+All actuators will have an ID, a device ID, a model, a name, an actuator type ID.
 Some actuators might have additional information.

 ### 1.1.
 Use Case Description